SegmentationBLWX/sssegmentation/docs/Tutorials.md

 data_transformer_builder.register('RGB2Gray', RGB2Gray)
 ```

-From this, you can call `data_transformer_builder.build` to build your own defined transform algorithms as well as the original supported data transform methods.
+Once registered, your custom transform can be used in the same way as built-in transformations, via `data_transformer_builder.build(...)`.
+This modular and extensible design enables users to flexibly construct and experiment with various data pipelines tailored to different datasets and model requirements.

 #### Add New Custom Dataset

-SSSegmentation provides `BaseDataset` class to help the users quickly add a new custom dataset.
+SSSegmentation provides a flexible base class, `BaseDataset`, to help users quickly integrate their own custom datasets.

-Specifically, you can directly inherit this class to define your own dataset class.
-Here is an example code to add `SuperviselyDataset` dataset in SSSegmentation [`ssseg/modules/datasets` directory](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/datasets) by using `BaseDataset`,
+To add a new dataset, simply subclass `BaseDataset` and implement the dataset-specific logic.
+Below is an example of how to add a `SuperviselyDataset` class under the [`ssseg/modules/datasets`](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/datasets) directory.

 ```
 import os